TestTheTests/UsefulScripts/Conversion_Scripts/README.md

 ## vcf2map.pl

-This script takes a vcf file and reformats the variant data into a .map file for use in [hapflk](https://forge-dga.jouy.inra.fr/projects/hapflk/wiki)
+This script takes a file in VCF format and reformats the variant data into a .map file for use in [hapflk](https://forge-dga.jouy.inra.fr/projects/hapflk/wiki)

 ### Usage